Non-Executive Director Services

 What does a Non-Executive Director actually do?

 A Non-Executive Director (NED) provides independent, board-level oversight and challenge to the owner and leadership team.
 Their role is to improve decision quality, strengthen governance, and ensure the business focuses on what genuinely drives performance and long-term value.
-In SMEs, a good NED is not ceremonial, they actively contribute commercial insight, challenge assumptions, and help leadership teams avoid costly mistakes.
+A good NED is not ceremonial, they actively contribute commercial insight, challenge assumptions, and help leadership teams avoid costly mistakes.

 SMEs should consider a NED when growth, complexity, or risk outpaces internal experience.
 Common triggers include rapid growth, leadership strain, preparation for funding or exit, owner isolation, or repeated strategic missteps.
 A NED adds disproportionate value when decisions become harder, stakes increase, and objectivity is required.